zendframework/zend-expressive-authorization-rbac/docs/book/v1/dynamic-assertion.md

 }
 ```

-To pass the `Article` dependency you can use a Factory class that generates the
+To pass the `Article` dependency to your assertion, you can use a Factory class
-`EditorAuth` class instance, as follows:
+that generates the `EditorAuth` class instance, as follows:

 ```php
 use App\Service\Article;